 Ryugin (Tokyo)

-Specialty: Contemporary kaiseki cuisine, standing out for creative dishes that combine tradition and innovation.
+Specialty: Contemporary kaiseki cuisine, known for creative dishes that combine tradition and innovation.

 Sushi Saito (Tokyo)

-Specialty: World-class sushi, with an emphasis on simplicity and perfection of ingredients, especially fresh fish.
+Specialty: World-class sushi, emphasizing simplicity and the perfection of ingredients, especially fresh fish.

 Kitcho Arashiyama Honten (Kyoto)